Do I Need An Editor?

 I’m a writer, editor, and coach who helps progressive and social justice-minded women realize their writing potential.
 I specialize in non-fiction writing: essays, argumentation, memoir, blogging, and creative nonfiction.

 I have a Ph.D. in Rhetoric and Composition/Writing Studies, 16 years teaching writing at the college level, and 5 years experience directing a university writing center.
-In addition to my work with individual clients, I am editor, contributor, and social media director for Fixin’ To Write, a blog about writing for women who write.
 I’m currently working on a memoir about my educational experiences tentatively titled, Why I Quit School.